Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 <br/> ![alt text][image6]

 ####  Architecture model aproach.

-Initially a simple deep fully connected network with 1 flatten layer and a dense  layer was trained to check if model was ab
+Initially a simple deep fully connected network with 1 flatten layer and a dense  layer was trained to check if model was able to run in the simulator.
+Then inspired by [nvidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) I started with a simpl

 ##### Data preprocessing (Part 2)
 Here custom funtions and steps applied to image before feeding the model is explained.